SmartBytePl/smartevent-open-api-js/docs/OrdersApi.md

   'participantEmail': ["participantEmail_example"], // [String] | If not passed, copied from customer_email.
 Number of participant should be equal number of tickets (sum of values in qty field).
   'participantPhone': ["participantPhone_example"], // [String] | If not passed, copied from customer_phone.
 Number of participant should be equal number of tickets (sum of values in qty field).
   'participantComment': ["participantComment_example"], // [String] | Number of participant should be equal number of tickets (sum of values in qty field).
+  'participantAttributes': ["participantAttributes_example"], // [String] | Number of participant should be equal number of tickets (sum of values in qty field).
   'customerCompany': "customerCompany_example", // String | Customer company name
   'customerStreet': "customerStreet_example", // String | Street address
   'customerCity': "customerCity_example", // String | City name